pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 * _Trait coherence_ — Rust's traits have a property called "coherence", which makes it impossible to define implementations that conflict with each other.
 Trait coherence imposes restrictions on where code is allowed to live.
 As such, it is difficult to decompose Rust abstractions into, small, easily-parallelizable compilation units.

 * _Tests next to code_ — Rust encourages tests to reside in the same codebase as the code they are testing.
-With Rust's compilation model this requires compiling and linking that code twice, which is expensive, particularly for large crates.
+With Rust's compilation model, this requires compiling and linking that code twice, which is expensive, particularly for large crates.

-## **Recent work on Rust compile times**
+## Recent work on Rust compile times

 The situation isn't hopeless.
 Not at all.
 There is always work going on to improve Rust compile times, and there are still many avenues to be explored.
 I'm hopeful that we'll continue to see improvements.
 Here is a selection of the activities I'm aware of from the last year or two.
 Thanks to everybody who helps with this problem.